ignaciovi/songbinator/pals-songmix/README.md

 S-14 Add first song of the input artist to the playlist S-15 Refactor
 S-16 Remove duplicate similar artists
+S-17 Playlist size algorithm

 BACKLOG
+One token login.
+Avoid multiple logins
 Style of displaying artist
 Style website
-Limit size of playlist depending on number of artists given Be able to search for less popular similar artists
+Limit size of playlist depending on number of artists given Contemplate rate limit for API
-Be able to take not only top tracks but random tracks Show stats of the playlist created.
-Is % happy and energetic...
-Option to filter in two different playlist
-Contemplate rate limit for API
 Change tab icon and tab description
 On press ENTER -> add
 Add image within artist
 Be able to change title playlist
 Delete input when adding the song
+Be able to search for less popular similar artists
+Be able to take not only top tracks but random tracks Show stats of the playlist created.
+Is % happy and energetic...
+Option to filter in two different playlist

 # React